Validation of Merkle Proofs in Ergo#

 1. Compute the Leaf Node Hash#

 Begin by computing the hash of the leaf node, which represents the transaction or data element you want to prove is included in the block.
-This is done by prepending a 1-byte zero prefix to the leaf data and then hashing the result using the Blake2b256
+In transaction roots, the leaf data is a 32-byte transaction ID for initial block versions.
+For later block versions, transaction IDs and witness IDs are both included as separate leaves.
+A witness ID commits to the serialized spending proofs.

 val leafData = Base16.decode(txId).get